DeltaF1/pith/README.md

 ```

 ## Enum representation
-TODO: Define enum type representations.
-For example the following enum is represented as a u8 in some contexts, but theoretically could be represented by other integers in other places.
-I propose to leave representation of enums up to the points of use.
+The integer representation of C enums are notoriously squishy and implementation-defined.
+I propose to separate the representation of an enum from its definition, and let the places that use an enum define what size integer to use.
+For example the following enum is represented as a u8 in some contexts, but theoretically it could be necessary to represent it by a larger integer in an array or packed context.
+Enums should only be allowed to be represented by integer types.

 ```
 wikiurl = "https://www.3dbrew.org/wiki/PSPXI:EncryptDecryptAes#Algorithm_Types"
 enum PSPXI:Algorithm {